blat-blatnik/TFC-Quick-Pockets/README.md

 </details>

-Note that I do not take credit for making the sounds themselves.
-The credits for each sound are listed above.
+_I do not take credit for making the sounds themselves.
+The credits for each sound are listed above._

 ### Waterskin Fix